AITO M9

-The AITO M9 (问界M9 (Wènjiè M9)) is a full-size luxury SUV manufactured by Seres under the AITO brand in collaboration with HIMA, Huawei's multi-brand automotive alliance and sales network, since 2023.
+The AITO M9 (问界M9 (Wènjiè M9)) is a battery electric and range-extended full-size luxury SUV manufactured by Seres under the AITO brand in collaboration with HIMA, Huawei's multi-brand automotive alliance and sales network, since 2023.
 It is currently the largest and most expensive vehicle from the brand.
-The M9 is available in two powertrains, range extender electric (EREV) and battery electric (EV).
+A second generation M9 was announced in 2026.

-Overview
+First generation (2023)

-The AITO M9 was launched on 26 December 2023 at Huawei's winter conference in China.
+The first generation AITO M9 was pre-released and pre-orders began on April 17, 2023 at Huawei's nova 11 series and all-scenario products launch event and launched on December 26 at Huawei's winter all-scenario products conference in China.
 The vehicle adopts the design concept called "Kunpeng Zhanyi", and it has a drag coefficient of 0.264 Cd for the EV version and 0.279 Cd for the EREV version.

-Developed in collaboration with Harmony Intelligent Mobility Alliance (HIMA), the M9 is equipped with many technologies from Huawei, such as the HarmonyOS intelligent cockpit and Huawei ADS (华为乾崑智驾ADS or 华为辅助驾驶系统) 2.0 (upgraded to ADS 3.0 and 4 in late 2024 and 2025), which is an AI-powered advanced driver assistance system (ADAS) consisting of one Lidar, three millimetre wave radars, 12 ultrasonic sensors and eleven cameras.
+Developed in collaboration with Harmony Intelligent Mobility Alliance (HIMA), the M9 is equipped with many technologies from Huawei, such as the HarmonyOS intelligent cockpit and Huawei ADS (华为乾崑智驾® or 华为辅助驾驶系统) 2.0 (upgraded to ADS 3.0 and 4 in late 2024 and 2025), which is an AI-powered advanced driver assistance system (ADAS) consisting of one Lidar, three millimetre wave radars, 12 ultrasonic sensors and eleven cameras.
 The M9 is built on Huawei Tuling platform, which is equipped with multi-modal fusion perception system, Huawei DATS Dynamic Adaptive Torque System and Huawei xMotion Intelligent Body Collaborative Control System.
 It is available in two model configurations, Max and Ultra.

 The AITO M9 is built with an aluminum chassis, which 80 percent of its body-in-white is made of.
 It is also equipped with air suspension with a ride-height adjustment range of 80 mm.
 Other equipment include a 75-inch augmented reality head-up display, a 25-speaker sound system, three screens on the dashboard consisting of a 12.3 inch instrument panel, a 15.6-inch central display, and a 16-inch front passenger's monitor.
 Four 10-inch screens for the second and third-row passengers can be added as an option, as well as a retractable projection screen with a 32-inch laser projector for rear passengers.
 It is equipped with the Shuyun Dual Seats, Zero Gravity Seat 2.0 and Huawei Xpixel lighting system.

-In September 2024, the five-seater version was released.
-It has a 1220 mm wide legroom space in the second row and is equipped with dual Zero Gravity Seats.
+In September 2024, the five-seat version was released.
+It has 1220 mm of legroom space in the second row and is equipped with dual Zero Gravity Seats.